 The number of allowances (dependents and other factors) designated on the Employee's Withholding Allowance Certificate.
 Used in determining the amount of income taxes withheld.

-Form required to be completed and notarized by employees claiming more than ten withholding allowances on the federal W-4 form or more than 14 allowances on the state IT-2104 form.
+Form required to be completed and notarized by employees claiming more than 14 allowances on the state IT-2104 form.
 Also for employees claiming exempts.

 Determined by agencies to designate work sites for timekeeping purposes.
 Shown on pay statement.